mohammad-dabour/dummyProject/README.md

  #### This pipeline having  another par called [ansible-concourse-docker].
- The ansible part, is a job building and preparing ansible docker image with necessary access and playbooks.
+ The ansible part, is a job for building and preparing ansible docker image with necessary access and playbooks.
- The image will be pushed to local registry, while some other images like wikiapp will be pushed to my https://hub.docker.com Another the wikiserver-test pipeline will use this image to do the release.
+ The image will be pushed to local registry, while some other images like wikiapp will be pushed to my https://hub.docker.com Another the wikiserver-test pipeline will use the ansible image to do the release.

  #### What is going on ?